FOR IMMEDIATE RELEASE

 The charge of Hobbs Act robbery is punishable by a maximum potential penalty of 20 years in prison.
 The charge of using a firearm in furtherance of a crime of violence carries a maximum potential penalty of life in prison and a mandatory minimum sentence of seven years, which must run consecutively to any other prison term.
 Each of these counts also carries a maximum fine of $250,000.

 U.S. Attorney Fishman praised special agents of the FBI, under the direction of Special Agent in Charge Aaron T. Ford, with the investigation leading to the arrest and charges.
-He also thanked the Union Police Department for its role in the investigation and Target corporate security for its cooperation.
+He also thanked the Union Police Department for its role in the investigation.

 The government is represented by Assistant U.S. Attorney Nicholas P. Grippo of the U.S. Attorney’s Office General Crimes Unit in Newark.